October 2023 Update

 - 2” lift out of the box, not advised to go higher

-At first glance, the parts look nearly identical, but there are a lot of minor differences that will make a difference in both ride quality, and experience with ownership on the vehicle.
-On most applications, the Eibach option can achieve more lift compared to the Fox option, partially due to longer natural extended lengths of the shocks from mount to mount, which results in lift alone, separate from the included springs.
+At first glance, the shocks look nearly identical, but there are a lot of minor differences that will make a difference in both ride quality, and experience with ownership on the vehicle.
+On most applications, the Eibach Pro-Truck option can achieve more lift compared to the Fox option, since Eibach is providing a longer shock and spring in their package.

 The aluminum body and heat dissipation of the Fox vs the steel body of the Eibach is a slight advantage, and one you will only take advantage of if you’re running long trails in the heat, where shocks can exceed 250-300 degrees.